 How Much Does Influencer Marketing Cost?

 So, is influencer marketing worth it?
 Definitely.
 But can you afford it?
 Also yes!
-Even the smallest businesses can find influencers within their budget.
+It’s possible to do influencer marketing on a budget, even as a small business.

 Having said that, it can be difficult to know how much you can expect influencer marketing to cost.
 This depends a great deal on how many followers the influencer has.
 Twitter is the most economical platform — a post from an influencer costs around $2 for every 1,000 followers.
 Facebook is the most expensive at $25 per 1,000 followers.
 Blog posts from influencers are more expensive than any social media platform, at around $60 per post for every 1,000 views.